BBITWestin/CI-CD-Pipeline-Challenges/ML_QUOTE_BOT/ML_Quote_Bot_Research.md

 ### Theoretical Background

-According to the learning method, machine learning is categorized as supervised learning and unsupervised learning.
 Supervised learning is a learning algorithm that learns data with input and output values, and it predicts output values for unseen data or future data.
 It is used for classification or regression analysis.

 ![ML_Algorithms](./images/ML_Algorithms.png)